 The present subclause provides DNN/APN configurations required for flexible PDU/PDN handling.
 Table 4.8.4-1 provides configurations for the types on DNN/APN handled in the present version of the test specification.
-If in the future new PDU types need to be handled then new DNN/APN configuration(s) may be added.
+If in the future new PDU types need to be handled, then new DNN/APN configuration(s) may be added.

 Table 4.8.4-1: DNN/APN configurations